Vetinar1/CHIPS/README.md

 # CHIPS

-This is the Cloudy Heuristic Iterative Parameter Sampler, CHIPS for short.
+This is the Cloudy Heuristic Iterative Parameterspace Sampler, CHIPS for short.
 CHIPS is a python package that samples the cooling function for cosmological simulations.
 For more information on the cooling function and the goals of this package, refer to my master thesis (insert link to thesis here).